 Yellowknife airport is a 10 to 15-minute drive from the city center and operates regular domestic flights to all major cities in West Canada like Calgary, Edmonton, and Vancouver, connecting people to other towns in the Northwest Territories.
 So, I would say the above three cities are the easiest stopover for you to go to Yellowknife by flight.

 Where to see the northern lights?

-Many of these cities also have a lot of outdoor activities and excursions during the day: husky safari, snowmobile, dog sledding, reindeer farm, cultural villages, skiing, and so on, check out Inside the Arctic Circle: The Lapland Adventures for some activities that I did in Finland.
+Many of these cities also have a lot of outdoor activities and excursions during the day: husky safari, snowmobile, dog sledding, reindeer farm, cultural villages, skiing, and so on, check out The Lapland Adventures: Eight Best Things Do Inside the Arctic Circle for some activities that I did in Finland.

 What are the chances to see the northern lights?

 Somehow the viewing is hard to guarantee.
 After all, the chances of seeing the lights are random and that makes the experience so much more fascinating and unforgettable.
-I talked to so many people during my trip and some people saw the lights as soon as they get off the plane, some people didn’t see it the fourth time they visit.
-The truth is, northern lights are always here, and (hopefully) always will be.
+I talked to so many people during my trip and some people saw the lights as soon as they got off the plane, while some people didn’t see it the fourth time they visited.
+The truth is, the northern lights are always here, and (hopefully) always will be.

-What conditions increase the chance of viewing northern lights?
+What conditions increase the chance of viewing the northern lights?

-- The month of the year: I have already explained that the chances of seeing the lights if not exactly because of when they occur.
-Anyway, taking all factors into concern, the best months of the year in Yellowknife is January to March.
+- The month of the year: I have already explained the chances of seeing the lights if not exactly because of when they occur.
+Anyway, taking all factors into concern, the best months of the year in Yellowknife are January to March.
 Yet, the entire season starts as early as late August until early April.
-I had a perfect viewing in early October; on the other hand, I was told November (and December) are not good months because it usually snows of which an overcast will diminish your chance of clear lights viewing.
+I had a perfect viewing in early October; on the other hand, I was told November (and December) are not good months because it usually snows, and the overcast will diminish your chance of clear light viewing.
 Besides, tour guides may take time off during the holidays.

 What’s the Draw?